pivotal/docs-platform-automation/docs/pipelines/resources.md

 Each product/stemcell needs a separate resource defined.
 Platform Automation Toolkit will not create these resources for you.

-{% code_snippet 'examples', 'resources-pipeline-products' %}
+{% code_snippet 'reference', 'resources-pipeline-products' %}

 ### Platform Automation Toolkit Resources